 Orbis Partners helps human service organizations enhance the lives of their clients and their staff by providing evidence-based practices, tools, and strategies to enhance performance.Services provided by Orbis Partners are categorized into four main areas – assessment, programs, research and evaluation, and software development.Orbis Partners has developed state-of-the-art assessment tools for determining risk, need, and strengths in criminal justice populations, including a special assessment protocol for women.Orbis Partners is a leader in the development of programming for high risk populations – particularly in the field of corrections.They have also developed gender-responsive programs and case management curricula focusing on skill development specifically for teenage girls and adult women.

-SAMHSA’s National Center for Trauma-Informed Care (NCTIC) is a technical assistance center dedicated to building awareness of trauma-informed care and promoting the implementation of trauma-informed practices in programs and services.
-NCTIC facilitates the adoption of trauma-informed environments in the delivery of a broad range of services including mental health, substance use, housing, vocational or employment support, domestic violence and victim assistance, and peer support.
-In all of these environments, NCTIC seeks to change the paradigm from one that asks, “What’s wrong with you?” to one that asks, “What has happened to you?”
+The SMHPD Center for Innovation in Trauma Informed Approaches is dedicated to building awareness of trauma-informed care and promoting the implementation of trauma-informed practices in programs and services.
+They advocate for the adoption of trauma-informed environments in the delivery of a broad range of services including mental health, substance use, housing, vocational or employment support, domestic violence and victim assistance, and peer support.
+In all of these environments, they seek to change the paradigm from one that asks, “What’s wrong with you?” to one that asks, “What has happened to you?”

 The Moss Group, Inc. is a Washington, D.C.-based criminal justice consulting firm that works with federal, state, and local agencies involved in confinement of adults and youth.Through the use of nationally recognized subject matter experts, The Moss Group partners with their clients to develop solutions in a wide range of issues confronting correctional leaders.Examples include, correctional management and operations, gender-responsive strategies, working with women offenders and girls, aligning organizational and facility culture, addressing custodial sexual abuse in juvenile and adult settings, implementing the Prison Rape Elimination Act, leadership and mentoring, and strategic planning.The Moss Group addresses specific needs of facilities and agencies through the development and delivery of technical assistance, trainings, facility assessments, and educational resources.